Six Characteristics of Mental Toughness for Athletes

 If you can begin to view yourself as a success, another piece to a tough mindset will be gained.

-The final characteristic of mental toughness is all about how well we can manage ourselves.
-What I am referring to is the ability we have to control, change, and dictate our thoughts, feelings and emotions.
+The final characteristic of mental toughness for athletes is all about how well we can manage ourselves.
+What I am referring to is the ability you have to control, change, and dictate your thoughts, feelings and emotions.

 Low-levels of self-management make having a tough mind very difficult.
 Here, we often find ourselves blaming others and the environment for how we think, feel, and behave.
 Since the ability to control ourselves is absent, it seems natural to push the responsibility onto an external source.